 While you are waiting for the peaches to cook, fill a large stockpot with water and place a canning rack on the bottom of the pot.

-Sterilize four, 8 oz mason jars by placing them into boiling water for 10 minutes.
+Sterilize four, 8 oz mason jars by placing them into a separate pot of boiling water for 10 minutes.
 Remove the jars from the water, they are now sterilized and ready to be filled.

 When the peaches are done cooking fill the jars leaving about a quarter of an inch at the top.
-Wipe the edges clean and put the lids on the jars.
+Wipe the edges clean and put the seals and bands on the jars.

 Place the jars in the stockpot on top of the wire rack.
 Bring the water to a boil, and boil the jars for 15 minutes.

 Remove the jars from the pot with a canning jar lifter and allow them to cool.